 We went searching for chips, candy floss and ice cream, all the major food groups for a seaside visit but couldn’t seem to find any kiosks open on this blustery but bright January day.
 Visiting the Pier in January will inevitably mean that most things are closed or having maintenance, so you are better off having a nostalgic stroll, taking some photos and then exploring the rest of Brighton.

-Have high tea at Mock Turtle Tea Shop
+Mock Turtle Tea Shop

-Se amongst all the hipster haunts and shabby chic cafes, The Mock Turtle Tea Shop is traditional Victorian tea room at simply exudes vintage charm.
+Se amongst all the hipster haunts and shabby chic cafes, The Mock Turtle Tea Shop is a traditional Victorian tea room at simply exudes vintage charm.
 Here you can sit amongst shelves of fine china and other tea shop regalia for a lovely homemade cake and a pot of tea.
 The Kath Kitson style decor simply screams ‘Pinterest goals’.

 There’s a large range of home-baked cakes to choose from including sponges, slices and doughnuts. you can also have a pot of Mock Turtle blend, loose-leaf tea, served on fabulous blue willow china.
 We opted for warm scones with jam and cream for our sweet treat.
 The portions were excellent and the price was really reasonable, expect to pay around £6.50 for two scones and a pot of tea.
 It’s a definite ‘must visit’ for tea fans exploring Brighton.

-Be dazzled at Proud Cabaret Brighton
+Proud Cabaret Brighton

 When one is visiting Brighton, one must simply see a cabaret show.
 Proud Cabaret is a retro cabaret show, set in a plush, former ballroom show features a three-Course Dinner with Prosecco and a glittering show.
 Waitresses wander around in their underwear serving drinks and pouring prosecco, which seems rather bold in a post-Harvey-Weinstein-world.